avh4/elm-upgrade/README.md

 See <https://github.com/elm/compiler/blob/master/upgrade-docs/0.19.md>
 and the documentation for your dependencies for more information.

+Here are some common upgrade steps that you will need to do manually:

+- elm/core
+  - [ ] Replace uses of toString with String.fromInt, String.fromFloat, or Debug.toString as appropriate
+- elm/html
+  - [ ] If you used Html.program*, install elm/browser and switch to Browser.element or Browser.document
+  - [ ] If you used Html.beginnerProgram, install elm/browser and switch Browser.sandbox

 $ git add -N elm.json
 $ git diff
 ```